shinokada/svelte-animate/README.md

 [Doc/demo](https://svelte-animate.codewithshin.com/)

-A lightweight, accessible Svelte component wrapper for Animate.css that makes adding animations to your Svelte applications simple and intuitive.
-Built with accessibility in mind and designed to work seamlessly with Svelte's latest features, including the ability to animate multiple effects in a sequence.
+Svelte Animate is a lightweight, accessible Svelte component that wraps Animate.css, simplifying animation integration in Svelte applications.
+It offers advanced features like: Sequential animation effects, Configurable trigger modes (hover, click, auto), Accessibility-first design, Reduced motion support, Flexible repeat and timing controls.
+Designed for Svelte's latest features, it provides more sophisticated animation capabilities than standard Svelte transitions.

-## Features
+## Feature Details

 - 🎯 Easy to use wrapper for Animate.css
 - 🎨 95+ animation effects out of the box